-There was a \$0.9 million reduction in the fair value of the interest make-whole liability for the year ended December 31, 2022.
-For the years ended December 31, 2021 and 2020, the Company recorded a \$3.8 million gain and a \$0.6 million loss, respectively, as a result of the changes in fair value of the interest make-whole liability.
+During the year ended December 31, 2023, there was no change in the fair value of the interest make-whole liability.
+For the year ended December 31, 2022, the Company recorded a \$0.9 million gain as a result of the changes in fair value of the interest make-whole liability within other income (expense), net on the consolidated statement of operations.